isabelkfigueroa/isabelkfigueroa.github.io/_posts/2022-10-03-magic-fish.md

 In his 2020, _The Magic Fish_, author and illustrator [Trung Le Nguyen](https://www.trungles.com/) shows how elements of art can communicate meaning in a graphic novel.
-Trung Le Nguyen uses the colors to communicate context, importance, and emotion.
+Trung Le Nguyen uses colors to communicate context, importance, and emotion.
 He also employs simple shapes to serve as symbols which help develop characters throughout the novel.
-Finally, Trung Le Nguyen includes and omits lines in a way that controls the focus of his scenes.
+Finally, Trung Le Nguyen includes and omits lines in a way that dictates the focus of his scenes.

 # Color

-Trung Le Nguyen uses the colors blue, yellow, and red to indicate fairy tales, the past, and present, respectively.
-The blue fairy tales include three different stories, about Alera, Tấm, and Ondine.
+Trung Le Nguyen uses the colors blue, yellow, and red to indicate fairy tales, the past, and the present, respectively.
+The blue fairy tales include three different stories about Alera, Tấm, and Ondine.
 The yellow past depicts Hiền’s life as a young woman in Vietnam.
 The red present focuses mainly on Tiến’s life with his mother and father, Hiền and Vĩnh, and his two friends, Claire and Julian.
 The color coding allows Trung Le Nguyen to shift quickly between a fairy